BETSY-08/alx-pre_course/README.md

 My first readme
-Making changes to my readme
+How to be up to date in git